 This object-oriented programming language was developed in the 1980s and is still found in numerous systems from desktop web apps to server infrastructure.
 C++ still remains in demand owing to its flexibility, performance, and multiple contexts where you can use it.

 A career in C++ would usually involve the development of desktop applications which are focused on performance-intensive tasks.
 Mastery of C++ can give a deeper understanding of how programming languages and help in acquiring low-level memory manipulation skills.

 Career Opportunity: Operating Systems and Compilers, Database engines, Gaming industry, Financial platforms,

 5. C# – Game developers’ favorite

 C# is a modern object-oriented programming language that was developed by Microsoft to rival Java, which was heavily used by business software developers at that time.
 It was designed for developing apps on the Microsoft platform and needs the .NET framework on Windows to work.

 6. Visual Basic .NET

 Derived from VB6, it is well known for the development of GUI applications making tasks easier for programmers and improving productivity.
-For coders, VB .NET offers a fast and easy way to create desktop applications for Windows platform as well as web-services and web development.
+For coders, VB .NET offers a fast and easy way to create desktop applications for the Windows platform as well as web-services and web development.

-10. Programmers R loving it
+9. Programmers R loving it